ballerina-platform/ballerina-lang/bvm/ballerina-runtime/README.md

 ArrayType strArrayType = TypeCreator.createArrayType(PredefinedTypes.TYPE\_STRING)
 ```

-## Calling Ballerina object method
+## Calling a Ballerina object method

 Ballerina runtime exposes APIs to call the Ballerina object method and Ballerina function pointer using Java.

 `io.ballerina.runtime.api.Runtime` class exposes two Java APIs to call object methods.

-1. invokeMethodAsyncSequentially
+1. `invokeMethodAsyncSequentially`

 Invoke the Object method asynchronously and sequentially.
 This method will ensure that the object methods are invoked in the same thread where other object methods are executed.
 So, the methods will be executed sequentially per object level.

-2. invokeMethodAsyncConcurrently
+2. `invokeMethodAsyncConcurrently`

 Invoke the Object method asynchronously and concurrently.
 The caller needs to ensure that no data race is possible for the mutable state with a given object method and with arguments.
 So, the method can be concurrently run with different OS threads.

-**Note:** If the caller can ensure that the given object and object method are isolated and no data race is possible for the mutable state with given arguments, use @invokeMethodAsyncConcurrently
-otherwise, use @invokeMethodAsyncSequentially.
-We can decide the object method isolation if and only if both object.getType().isIsolated() and object.getType().isIsolated(methodName) returns true.
+>**Note:** If the caller can ensure that the given object and object method are isolated and no data race is possible for the mutable state with given arguments, use `invokeMethodAsyncConcurrently`, otherwise use `invokeMethodAsyncSequentially`.
+We can decide the object method isolation if and only if both `object.getType().isIsolated()` and `object.getType().isIsolated(methodName)` return `true`.

 The following code shows an example of calling an isolated method using Java API.

 #### Ballerina

 ```ballerina
 import ballerina/jballerina.java;

 public class Person {

     public string name;